TAKE3 has a “flair for the wild and unexpected” and “brings the refinement of a

 rigorous classical music background and infuses it with rock-star charisma.”

-The genre-smashing, virtuosic-crossover trio with a flair for the wild and unexpected that describes their music as “where Bach and Bieber collide” – TAKE3 will bring to Lincoln Hall on Saturday night, October 8, at 7:30 PM on the eve of The Foxburg Fall Festival the refinement of a rigorous classical music background infused with rock-star charisma.
+The genre-smashing, virtuosic-crossover trio with a flair for the wild and unexpected that describes their music as “where Bach and Bieber collide” – TAKE3 brings to Lincoln Hall on Saturday night, October 8, at 7:30 PM on the eve of The Foxburg Fall Festival the refinement of a rigorous classical music background infused with rock-star charisma – featuring cross-over classically trained musicians, Lindsay Deutsch, violin; Mikala Schmitz, cello; and Grace Han, piano.

 Trained at the world’s top conservatories, TAKE3 has expanded their repertoire from Bach and Beethoven to Bieber and The Beach Boys.
 The Nevada Sagebrush says of TAKE3 “…. this group gave us a tremendous night of undisputed talent from some of the most passionate musicians around.”
 This dynamic and charismatic threesome leaves their indelible mark on captivated crowds around the country performing their arrangements of top pop hits, Oldies, Americana, and their signature classical mashups – and everything in between including classical favorites.